Ken Kercheval, TV show star who played oil tycoon Cliff Barnes on the popular soap opera Dallas, died at age 83.

 Kercheval’s death news was confirmed by a spokeswoman at Frist Funeral Home in Mr. Ken’s hometown of Clinton, Indiana.

-The sad news the demise of Dallas star was reported to be on Sunday, April 21 by the local newspaper The Daily Clintonian.
+The sad news of the demise of Dallas star was reported on Sunday, April 21, by the local newspaper The Daily Clintonian.
 Yet no further details were mentioned about the actor.

 Also, Ken described himself as a “practicing alcoholic” who was addicted for over 20 years before finally giving up alcohol.
 Apparently, cancer might have taken away the unforgettable TV show star.

 “He was one of those guys who was going to be the next James Dean,” David Jacobs, the creator of Dallas.